sav-che/TL-2/Authors/Armitage, Eleonora {std. El. Armitage}.md

-> [!cite] BHL link: this entry starts at [page 160](https://www.biodiversitylibrary.org/item/103858#page/172/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 160](https://www.biodiversitylibrary.org/page/33264887) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Armitage, Eleonora (1865-1961), British bryologist, lived at her property at Bridstow north of Ross on Wye; travelled widely especially in the Canary Islands, Azores and Madeira, active member of the British Bryological Society and interested in Iris. (*El.
-Armitage*).
+Armitage, Eleonora (1865-1961), British bryologist, lived at her property at Bridstow north of Ross on Wye; travelled widely especially in the Canary Islands, Azores and Madeira, active member of the British Bryological Society and interested in Iris.
+**Abbreviated name**: *El.
+Armitage*

 #### Herbarium and types